MiguelArenas/proteinevolver/README.md

-ProteinEvolver generates samples of protein-coding genes and protein sequences evolved along phylogenies under structure-based substitution models.
-These models consider the protein structure to evaluate candidate mutations, which can be accepted (substitutions) or rejected depending on the energy of the protein structure of the mutated sequence.
-The simulation of molecular evolution occurs along phylogenetic histories, which can be either user-specified or simulated by the coalescent modified with recombination (including recombination hotspots), migration, demographics and longitudinal sampling.
+ProteinEvolver generates samples of protein sequences evolved along phylogenies under empirical and structurally constrained substitution models of protein evolution.
+In ProteinEvolver1.2.0, The simulation of molecular evolution occurs along phylogenetic histories, which can be either user-specified or simulated by the coalescent modified with recombination (including recombination hotspots), migration, demographics and longitudinal sampling.

 To download ProteinEvolver I recommend use the Chrome browser.
 Then go to releases and click on the desired files (ProteinEvolver-1.2.0.zip; do not download Source code files because they only include a readme).